La Llorona (song): Popular covers

 "La Llorona" falls under the genre of Mexican folklore and ranchera because of its origins as a legend and its heavy use of the guitar, respectively.
+During the 1960s "folksong revival" in the United States, guitarist Jerry Silverman featured a duet arrangement of the song in the final chapter of Volume 2 of "The Folksinger's Guitar Guide," subtitled "An Advanced Instruction Guide" (1964, Oak Publications, New York), and sang the song in Spanish, with both guitar parts overdubbed, on an accompanying record, recently made available on YouTube.
+No pre-1964 source recordings or publications were identified in the book, and no English translation was offered for the three verses given.

 One of the most famous contemporary versions of the song is performed by Mexican star Eugenia León.

 The Spanish singer Raphael recorded La Llorona in the mid-1960s.
 The famous Azerbaijani singer Rashid Beibutov sang his version in the 60s.
 Joan Baez recorded La Llorona on her Gracias a la Vida album, originally released in March 1974.

+Lila Downs recorded it on her 1999 album 'La Sandunga'.

 In 2006, Dulce Pontes recorded a version in Portuguese, A chorona, on her album "O Coração Tem Três Portas".

 Canadian guitarist Jesse Cook covered the song on his 2007 album Frontiers, where it is sung by Amanda Martinez.

 Mexican singer Natalia Lafourcade covered the song on her album Musas Volumen 2 released in 2018.

 Singer Ángela Aguilar, daughter of Pepe Aguilar, covered the song on her album Primero Soy Mexicana, also released in 2018.
 She later performed it at the 19th Annual Latin Grammy Awards with Aida Cuevas and Natalia Lafourcade.

 Emilie-Claire Barlow covered the song on her 11th album Clear Day.
 Recorded with the Metropole Orkest conducted by Jules Buckley, this version features lyrics translated to the French as well as an original verse.
 It was arranged for orchestra by Emilie-Claire Barlow and Steve Webster;